Alauddin Ri'ayat Syah Sayyid al-Mukammal

-Sultan Alauddin Ri'ayat Syah Sayyid al-Mukammal (died 1605) was the tenth Sultan of Aceh in northern Sumatra, ruling in 1589–1604.
+Sultan Alauddin Ri'ayat Syah Sayyid al-Mukammal (died 1605) was the tenth Sultan of Aceh in northern Sumatra, ruling from 1589 to 1604.
 His reign is important since it saw the arrival of three new European powers to the region of the Melaka Straits: the Dutch, English and French.

 Rise to power

 Sultan Alauddin was reportedly a descendant of the old rajas who governed in Aceh in the fifteenth century.
 His father was Almalik Firman Syah, a son of Muzaffar Syah (d.
 1497).
 This branch seems to have been entirely obscured by the lineage of Ali Mughayat Syah.
 In his youth he was a fisherman but rose in the ranks of the kingdom due to his valour and military prowess, becoming a military commander.
 He allegedly murdered Sultan Alauddin Mansur Syah in 1585/86 but acted as the protector of the sultan's young grandson Raja Asyem.
 Whether he was also responsible for the murder of Sultan Buyung in 1589 is not clear.
 At any rate he was enthroned under the name Sultan Alauddin Ri'ayat Syah and also known as Sayyid al-Mukammal.
 In order to eliminate a possible future rival he murdered Raja Asyem.
 He therefore provoked the hostility of Johor on the Malay Peninsula, since the boy's father was the sultan of that place.

 In spite of the murky circumstances of his rise, the chronicle Hikayat Aceh praises Sultan Alauddin as righteous and pious, and characterizes his reign as prosperous.
 A Frenchman who visited Aceh in 1601–03 noted the dynamic international flavour of his reign: "In the streets are a large number of ships belonging to merchants dressed in the Turkish style who come from the great lands of Negapatnam, Gujarat, Cape Comorin, Calicut, the island of Ceylon, Siam, Bengal and various other places.
 They live in this place for some six months in order to sell their merchandise that consists of very fine cotton cloth from Gujarat, sturdy silk bolts and other textiles of cotton thread, various types of porcelain, a large number of drugs, spices, and precious stones."